-South Korean Justice Minister offers to resign amid scandal
+South Korean justice minister resigns during finance probe

-SEOUL, South Korea (AP) — South Korea’s justice minister on Monday offered to step down amid an investigation into allegations of financial crimes and academic favors surrounding his family, a scandal that has rocked Seoul’s liberal government and deeply polarized national opinion.
+SEOUL, South Korea (AP) — South Korea’s justice minister resigned Monday, citing the political burden of an investigation into alleged financial crimes and academic favors surrounding his family, a scandal that has rocked Seoul’s liberal government and spurred huge protests.

-The minister, Cho Kuk, said in a statement that he was offering to resign to reduce President Moon Jae-in’s political burden.

-Moon’s office didn’t immediately comment on whether Moon would accept Cho’s offer.
-Kang Gi-jung, Moon’s chief of staff, told reporters that the president would comment on Cho’s resignation offer during a meeting with senior advisers later Monday.
+Cho Kuk has denied wrongdoing.
+But the law professor who for years cultivated an anti-elitist reformist image said he couldn’t remain a government minister while ignoring the pain his family was enduring.

 Huge crowds of Cho’s supporters and critics have marched in South Korea’s capital in recent weeks, demonstrating how the months-long saga over Cho has deepened the country’s political divide.

+Cho said in a statement he was offering to resign to reduce the burden on President Moon Jae-in, whose office later said he accepted Cho’s offer.

-Cho’s statement came as state prosecutors continued to push forward with a criminal investigation into his university professor wife, brother and other relatives over allegations of dubious financial investments, fraud and creating fake credentials for his daughter that may have helped her enter a top university in Seoul and a medical school in Busan.
+Cho’s resignation came as state prosecutors continued a criminal investigation into his university professor wife, brother and other relatives over allegations of dubious financial investments, fraud and fake credentials for his daughter that may have helped her enter a top university in Seoul and a medical school in Busan.

-Cho, a law professor who for years cultivated an image as an anti-elitist reformist, has denied wrongdoing.
-But he said he couldn’t push further as minister while ignoring the pain his family was going through.

 “I concluded that I should no longer burden the president and the government with issues surrounding my family,” Cho said in an emailed statement.
 “I think the time has come that the completion of efforts to reform the prosecution would only be possible if I step down from my position.”